swisskyrepo/PayloadsAllTheThings/DNS Rebinding/README.md

 ## Tools

-- [Singularity of Origin](https://github.com/nccgroup/singularity) - is a tool to perform DNS rebinding attacks.
+- [nccgroup/singularity](https://github.com/nccgroup/singularity) - A DNS rebinding attack framework.
-- [Singularity of Origin Web Client](http://rebind.it/) (manager interface, port scanner and autoattack)
+- [rebind.it](http://rebind.it/) - Singularity of Origin Web Client.

-## Exploitation
+## Methodology

 First, we need to make sure that the targeted service is vulnerable to DNS rebinding.
 It can be done with a simple curl request: